cenggel/cordova-loader/README.md

 {
   "cordova":{
     "mode": "production",
-    "platforms": ["ios"],
     "logging": true
   }
 }
 ````

 ###### Options
+* mode: Either production or development (default: production)
-* path: Path to your Cordova project directory.
+* path: Path to your Cordova project directory (required in development mode).
-* platforms: Array of platforms you are using.
+* platforms: Array of platforms you are using  (required in development mode).
 * logging: This is optional.
-Just trying to give some transpency into the package.
+Just trying to give some transpency into the package. (default: true)

 *Note: the compiler will only run once due to live reload loop.
-If you want to rerun the compiler after adding a plugin just delete any of the public/cordova/ files.*
+If you want to rerun the compiler after adding a plugin just delete any of the private/cordova/version files.*

+###### Setup
+The basic Cordova project setup is easy.
+Modify the `config.xml` file in the root of your Cordova project.
+Change `<content src="index.html" />` to `<content src="http://your-url-here?cordova=3.5.0" />`.
+The `cordova` get variable is important to let Cordova Loader know that this is a request from a cordova app and the version is also important in letting Cordova Loader know which version to serve.

+###### Versioning
+The compiled cordova files are saved in `private/cordova/[version]` directories.
+As new versions of Cordova come out some of the older versions of the client may still exist on phones Cordova Loader sends the version as a get variable in the request from the client.
+Cordova Loaders uses this version to load the correct version of the compiled assets.

 ================